-Prior to the opening of BGCP, no daily after school enrichment program was available for local children and youth – to this day, no alternative daily after school program exits.
+Prior to the opening of BGCP, no daily after-school enrichment program was available for local children and youth – to this day, no alternative daily after-school program exists.

 Recognizing the challenge posed for local families, a group of community leaders researched potential options and determined that a Boys & Girls Club would be the perfect fit.
 Through the generous donations of 10 founding families and funds from Mountain Youth Charities, BGCP opened for the 2014-2015 school year.
 BGCP’s inaugural summer camp followed in 2015.